-The 34th Marathon des Sables is mid-way – with the ‘etape 4′ 76km leg potentially seeing runners take 31-hours to complete – the Enjoy-It team have an entry interest in bib 524, Catrin Meurig – who currently stands at 9th in the female pack… to be updated.
+The 34th Marathon des Sables is mid-way – with the ‘etape 4′ 76km leg potentially seeing runners take 31-hours to complete – the Enjoy-It team have an entry interest – currently standing at 9th in the female pack… (she finished in the top 10).
 This race covers 250km of Sahara desert in stifling temperatures of over 30-degrees souring to 50-degrees.
 The past weeks’ preparation training has been running in all conditions with 6kg backpacks, 30-40km a hit, weighing and vacuum packing dehydrated food and hours in a heat chamber at the University of Roehampton.
 The runners – originally 880 diminishing by the hour – are self-sufficient, carrying all their own food, supplies, medical kit and are only provided with water and a canvass to sleep under each night – we will watch Catrin and Jane (bib 447) with eagle eyes and show coverage of the finish live on Facebook – African 4G service allowing!

 So to the finish – LHR to Marrakesh, four hours by car Marrakesh to Ouarzarate, brief overnight and 0500 drive to the finish line with 35km off road to the desert, punctuated with stops at choice shimmering Oasis’, being offered Berbere Whisky by the locals – adoring wild camels and wondering at the pure majesty of the desert itself.
 Hues of pink to yellow to beige – the only company interested blue shining beetles and a distant 4×4 also in search of the best kept secret of the desert – this finish of the 34th Legendary MdS!